Resize Text: |

 Q6.
 Can I submit a complaint without the full name of the doctor?

 A6.
-No. To facilitate the processing and investigation of the complaint, a complaint to the SMC against a doctor must state the full name of the doctor.
+No. To facilitate the processing and investigation of the complaint, the full name of the doctor must be stated in a complaint lodged to the SMC.

 Q7.
 I do not have the name/full name of the doctor(s).
 Can the SMC help me to obtain the name(s)?

 A7.
 The SMC is unable to obtain the full name of the doctor(s) for you and/or assist in the drafting of your complaint.
 Where necessary, please contact the relevant healthcare institution(s) to find out the name of the doctor(s).
-Alternatively, you can also search for the full name of the doctor in the SMC register via the link here.
+Alternatively, you can also search for the full name of the doctor in the SMC register.

 Q8.
 Will the doctor be able to see my complaint?